BachiMjavanadze/terminal-gui2/README.md

 ### Other Built-In Variables

-`Terminal GUI` supports several built-in variables for context menu commands (so `contextMenu` property should be `true`).
+`Terminal GUI` supports several built-in variables for context menu commands (so `contextMenu` property should be `true`.
+Exception: `_[projectPath]_` — this variable always works, even for regular commands, not only context menu).
 These variables are embedded in your command strings using the format `_[variableName]_` and are automatically replaced at runtime with context-specific values based on the selected file or folder.

    - **`_[itemPath]_`**
       The full path of the clicked item (either a file or a folder).